 - The Road Ahead – Outcomes and Integrating Therapeutic Approaches

-Suitable for school counsellors, school teachers, clinicians and other staff interested in applying the Jungle Tracks storytelling approach in their work with refugee children and adolescents.
+Suitable for school counsellors, school teachers, clinicians and other staff interested in applying the Jungle Tracks storytelling approach in their work with children and adolescents from refugee backgrounds.

 STARTTS – 152-168 The Horsley Drive Carramar NSW

 On-site parking is available.
 Drive into Mitchell St at the cross-road with The Horsley Drive.
 Turn into the driveway on the right between Fairfield Community Health Centre and the Ambulance Station.
 Follow the signs to STARTTS.